Zilliqa/ZRC/zrcs/zrc-0.md

   * :x:  Implemented which results in material changes or substantial unaddressed technical complaints will cause the ZRC to revert to Draft.
   * :arrow_right: Implemented -- a finalized version of the ZRC that the Core Devs have decided to implement and release.

 * **IMPLEMENTED** -- This ZRC represents the current state-of-the-art.
-An Implemented EIP should only be updated to correct errata.
+An Implemented ZRC should only be updated to correct errata.

 ## What belongs in a successful ZRC?